 Failure to meet these expectations and stress will quickly follow.

 Life can get dull for captive hermit crabs.
 Your pets will grow increasingly distressed if you don’t provide enough recreational activities, which can lead to drastic action, including self-mutilation.

 Always ensure hermit crabs have conspecifics in a tank.
 Coral Reefs confirms that hermit crabs forge bonds, returning to an established colony if separated.
-Forcing a captive hermit crab to live alone causes stress and remove the ability to play and socialize.
+Forcing a captive hermit crab to live alone causes stress and removes the ability to play and socialize.

 Hermit crabs sometimes get trapped between objects, such as decorative rocks, which can create panic.
-If the hermit crab feels that it has no other exit route, it may sever a large claw to reduce its body mass and escape its predicament.
+If the hermit crab feels that it has no other exit route, it may sever its large claw to reduce its body mass and escape its predicament.

 Fighting a Conspecific

 Hermit crabs usually get along well and enjoy each other’s company.

 Playfighting with the feelers is an everyday part of hermit crab life and is no cause for concern.
 The same applies to pushing each other over, which is a test of strength and a way of asserting a social hierarchy.

 Sometimes, these good-natured interactions will turn sour.
 Hermit crabs may start actively fighting, attempting to pinch with the chelipeds.

 This can result in losing a claw or other body parts – the eye stalks are most at risk.